 Click image to see larger map

-The new southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street opened on Thursday, Dec.
-5.
+The southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street opened Dec.
+2013.

 The new southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street as seen while under construction.

-- In this project, WSDOT will install "intelligent transportation systems (ITS)" devices between State Routes 510 and 512 that help WSDOT manage traffic and communicate real-time traffic conditions to the public.
-The devices to be installed include:
+- In this project, WSDOT installed "intelligent transportation systems (ITS)" devices between State Routes 510 and 512 that help WSDOT manage traffic and communicate real-time traffic conditions to the public.
+In addition to ramp meters, crews also installed:

 - 7 closed-circuit traffic cameras